How do I “back up” my computer? I am sure my question is ridiculous to you, but I honestly have no clue what I should be doing.

 For something as critically important as backing up, that’s more than a little scary.
-I hear from people who’ve lost important and valuable information all the time.
-Whether it’s from malware, hardware failure, account hacks or other disasters, a backup could easily prevent such loss.
+I hear from people who lose important, valuable information all the time.
+Whether it’s from malware, hardware failure, account hacks, or other disasters, a backup can easily prevent such loss.

 First, let’s look at what it means to back up a computer, and what your options are.
-Then, I’ll share some guidelines and tell you what I recommend for average users.
+Then, I’ll share some guidelines and tell you what I recommend for typical users.